snu-sf/CompCertM/README.md

 (Verifying)
 - Translate each C module into Coq using `clightgen`.
-- CompCert's C semantics formally defines behavior of the program.
+- CompCert's C semantics formally defines behavior of your translated program.
 - Verify properties about such behavior with your own technique. (e.g. a workflow using [VST](https://www.cs.princeton.edu/~appel/vc/Verif_sumarray.html))

 For CompCertM, it is basically the same except we also support hand-written assembly modules.